Disney’s Animal Kingdom Lodge Restaurants Guide

 I’ll warn you now, all three of the resort’s table service dining options are exceptional.
-Animal Kingdom Lodge is home to an exquisite signature restaurant, a buffet that any adventurous eater will want to attend, and one of the most popular table service restaurants in all of Disney.
+Animal Kingdom Lodge is home to an exquisite signature restaurant, a buffet that any adventurous eater will want to attend, and one of Disney’s most popular table service restaurants.

-Whether you’re staying at the resort or not, you’ll want to plan a meal here during your vacation.
-A visit to the Animal Kingdom Lodge can be good for the soul.
+Whether staying at the resort or not, you’ll want to plan a meal here during your vacation.
+A visit to Disney’s Animal Kingdom Lodge is good for the soul.

 Animal Kingdom Lodge Restaurants List

-The following restaurants are located at Disney’s Animal Kingdom Lodge.
+Below is a list of the restaurants at Disney’s Animal Kingdom Lodge.
 They are broken down between the two different resort areas.

 - The Mara